-The Queensland Government is offering select rental property owners in Townsville, Bundaberg and Gladstone rebates of up to $3500 on solar installations.
-The trial runs till June 2020 and offers a way for renters to reduce their bills by working with their landlords.
+The Queensland Government is offering select rental property owners in Townsville, Bundaberg and Gladstone financial incentives of up to $3500 on solar installations.
+The trial offers a way for renters to reduce their bills by working with their landlords.

 Not in the right catchment area for Government rental trials?
 SunTenants was recently acquired by Solar Analytics and offers a solution for renters and property owners across Australia to negotiate solar contracts.
 By reducing renter power bills and increasing rent proportionately with an especially designed solar rent contract, both parties win!

 Most Australian states offer a range of financial incentives for homeowners who want to make the upgrade and lower their power bill.
 These incentives are calculated based on the estimated output of the solar system you choose.
 Check which incentives apply in your area on the state government website.

 2. Redraw or top up your home loan

 If you’re already paying off a mortgage, you can either redraw against over-payments on the loan, or talk to your bank about a top up loan for home improvements.
 Using your existing loan to finance solar means you’ll be paying quite a low interest rate overall, which means more savings for you.

 Green loans are especially designed to help businesses and homeowners invest in renewable and sustainable ways of improving their home or business.
 With many options on offer, they’re a common option for people who plan to invest in solar.
 Talk to your solar installer or a broker about your options to invest in a green loan.